BOA401M3 : Advanced Microbiology

 • Analyze the problems of protein expression

-• Discuss the ethical issues of genetic engineering
+• Critically analyze the ethical issues of genetic engineering

 Detailed syllabus